mrdbourke/tensorflow-deep-learning/README.md

 * ✅ Polish GitHub readme (what you're reading now) with extra resources:
   * data links used in course
   * extra resources & curriculum
-* 🔜 Upload slides for each section, done for: 00, 01, 02, 03, 04, 05, 06, 07, 08 (see [course materials](https://github.com/mrdbourke/tensorflow-deep-learning#course-materials))
+* 🔜 Upload slides for each section, done for: 00, 01, 02, 03, 04, 05, 06, 07, 08, 09 (see [course materials](https://github.com/mrdbourke/tensorflow-deep-learning#course-materials))
-* 🔜 Upload video notebooks for each section, done for: 00, 01, 02, 03, 04, 05, 06, 07, 08 (see [.video_notebooks/](https://github.com/mrdbourke/tensorflow-deep-learning/tree/main/video_notebooks))
+* 🔜 Upload video notebooks for each section, done for: 00, 01, 02, 03, 04, 05, 06, 07, 08, 09 (see [.video_notebooks/](https://github.com/mrdbourke/tensorflow-deep-learning/tree/main/video_notebooks))
 * Make Colab overview video (Colab is the tool we'll be using for the whole course)
 * Make course resource overview video (e.g. how to use this GitHub, Discussions page, exercises, extra-curriculum etc)
 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 22 Apr 2021 - finished recording videos for 09! added slides and video notebook 09
 * 21 Apr 2021 - recorded 14 videos for 09! biggggg day of recording! getting closer to finishing 09
 * 20 Apr 2021 - recorded 10 videos for 09
 * 19 Apr 2021 - recorded 9 videos for 09